k3jph/k3jph.github.io/_posts/2025/2025-01-01-the-lion-and-the-unicorn.md

               class="featured-img mx-auto"
               src="/assets/img/2025/the-lion-and-the-unicorn/arms-james-i-english.svg"
               alt="The arms of the Kingdom of England under James I and VI" />
-            <figcaption class="images-caption">The arms of the Kingdom of England under James I and VI</figcaption>
+            <div class="images-caption">The arms of the Kingdom of England under James I and VI</div>
         </div>
         <div class="item col-md-6">
           <img
               class="featured-img mx-auto"
               src="/assets/img/2025/the-lion-and-the-unicorn/arms-james-i-scottish.svg"
               alt="The arms of the Kingdom of Scotland under James I and VI" />
-            <figcaption class="images-caption">The arms of the Kingdom of Scotland under James I and VI</figcaption>
+            <div class="images-caption">The arms of the Kingdom of Scotland under James I and VI</div>
         </div>
       </div>
     </figure>